Sumt32/freemarket_sample_45individual/README.md

 ### Association
-- has_many :items
-- has_many :buyers, through::transaction
+- has_many :items, dependent: :destroy
-- has_many :transactions
+- has_many :transactions, dependent: :destroy
 - belongs_to :profile

 ## categoriesテーブル